flyntwp/flynt/docs/faq/readme.md

 ## What's Rupture?

-Repture is a simple utility for working with media queries in stylus.
+Rupture is a simple utility for working with media queries in stylus.
 It takes advantage of Stylus block mixins to provide a series of useful helpers that make using breakpoints clean and intuitive.
 [You can read more on their official website](http://jescalan.github.io/rupture/).

 ## Do I have to use Custom Elements to write Javascript?